rfukuda06/limit-order-book/README.md

 (Apple M-series, Release build, seed 42.)
-Order generation is pre-computed so the timed loop measures the engine alone, and identical seeds give identical trade/resting counts on every run — the checksum lines above double as a determinism proof.
+Order generation is pre-computed so the timed loop measures the engine alone, and identical seeds give identical trade/resting counts on every run.

 ## Design

-Prices are int64 ticks (1 tick = $0.01) — floating point is never used for
+Prices are int64 ticks (1 tick = $0.01).
+This fixed-point representation
-money, because 100.10 has no exact binary representation and would break map keys and equality.
+avoids floating-point rounding errors and enables exact price comparison and reliable order-book indexing.

 The `OrderBook` is a pure data structure; the `MatchingEngine` is the algorithm that runs against it: